kni-labs/optical-image-sizing/README.md

 ### The solution - Scaling along a curve
-The solution for this is set their scale amount based on where the image's aspect ratio lands on a curve:
+The solution for this is set the scale amount based on where the image's aspect ratio lands on a curve:

 ![Scaling along a curve](https://github.com/kni-labs/optical-image-sizing/blob/2a3ee98809fc2315dfc14538e5c429d48e963ae7/test/curve.jpg?raw=true)